On this page:

 Students who are registered and enrolled in courses (including Reading and Research or time-equivalent courses) and who are engaged in full-time degree work, regardless of their physical location, are considered resident students.
 Resident students must check in and register via my.harvard.edu for four courses (16 credits), regardless of whether they are taking courses, conducting research, or teaching (see the Academic Calendar for deadlines).

-Students engaged in degree work full-time, primarily with non-Harvard resources, for the majority of an academic term, must file an application for non-resident status.
+Students engaged in degree work full-time, primarily with non-Harvard resources, for the majority of an academic term, must apply for non-resident status.

 - A semester-long course that meets every week typically equals four credits.

 - Students should have accepted their financial aid and the associated terms and conditions prior to registration.
 Contact the Office of Financial Aid if you have questions.

 - Resident students may apply to waive the Harvard University Student Health Insurance Plan provided by Blue Cross Blue Shield of Massachusetts.
 Resident students residing outside Massachusetts can receive a 50% discount on the Student Health Fee.